A low-order automatic domain splitting approach for nonlinear uncertainty mapping: The LOADS algorithm

 The splitting direction $d$ is then selected as the one corresponding to the maximum directional index, i.e.

 Once the splitting direction is defined, the initial set $[\bm{x}]$ is split into three subsets.
 More specifically, given

 three new sets are obtained as

+The process starts by initializing a so-called working manifold $W_{\bm{x}}$ as $W_{\bm{x}} = \left\{[\bm{x}]\right\}$.
+The algorithm then extract $[\bm{x}]$, computes its NLI, and performs a check.
+If $\nu$ is lower than the imposed threshold $\varepsilon_{\nu}$, the requirements are satisfied, and the algorithm stops.
+Otherwise, the set is split, and the three generated sets are stored into $W_{\bm{x}}$.
 The procedure is then repeated on the generated sets, and it terminates when each set has $\nu<\varepsilon_{\nu}$ or reaches a minimum box size.
-This second check is performed by controlling that the number of splits $N_d$ in direction $d$ is lower than the maximum allowed $N_{max,d}$.
+This second condition is enforced by limiting the number of splits $N_d$ along direction $d$ to a predefined maximum number $N_{max,d}$.
 A summary of the method is given in Algorithm~\ref{alg:loads_algorithm}.
-At the end of the process, the algorithm generates two so-called manifolds.
-The first manifold, here referred to as $M_{\bm{x}}$, includes all the subsets the initial $[\bm{x}]$ is divided into, i.e.
+At the end of the process, the algorithm returns two manifolds.
+The first one, here referred as $M_{\bm{x}}$, includes all the subsets the initial $[\bm{x}]$ is divided into, i.e.

 where $n_{set}$ is the overall number of sets.
 The notation $\left[\bm{x}^{(k)}\right]$ indicates the generic set $k$ with splitting history $H^{(k)}$.
-This splitting history can be expressed as a series of couples, whose terms indicate the splitting direction and the splitting side (``0'' for left, ``1'' for middle, or ``2'' for right).
+This splitting history can be expressed as a series of couples, whose terms indicate the splitting direction and the splitting side (``0'' for left, ``1'' for middle, or ``2'' for right), respectively.
 As a result, if we indicate with $N^{(k)}$ the overall number of splits for set $k$, $H^{(k)}$ can be expressed as

 where $d^{(k)}_1$ is the splitting direction for set $k$ at the first splitting event, $s^{(k)}_1$ is the corresponding side, etc. In the rest of the paper, the notations $\left[\bm{x}^{(k)}\right]$ (index notation) and $\left[\bm{x}^{\left(H^{(k)}\right)}\right]$ (splitting history notation) will be used interchangeably to indicate the generic element $k$ of a manifold.